Fundraising leadership for growing nonprofits

 Structured fundraising support that stays involved

-Collaborative Cause brings experienced fundraising leadership, stronger systems, and practical implementation support to help your team keep priorities moving and build capacity over time.
+Collaborative Cause brings senior fundraising leadership, stronger systems, and focused implementation support to help your team keep priorities moving and build capacity over time.

-Based in Nova Scotia, with team members across Canada, Collaborative Cause brings a strong understanding of small-shop fundraising and works with nonprofits across the country.
+Based in Nova Scotia, with team members across Canada, Collaborative Cause understands the realities of small-shop fundraising and works with nonprofits across the country.

 A structured fundraising partnership in two phases